 User variables are those created by a user.
 To use a user variable, you must first create a job that sets a runtime value for the variable and exports it to Process Manager.
+You submit that job to a special queue that is configured to set variables.
+See your Process Manager administrator for the queue name.
 Once a value has been set for the variable, you can use the variable in many of the job definition fields in Flow Editor.